zenamons-s/Rogue/README.md

 The game application:

-- must be implemented in Go version 1.22.0;
-- must have a console interface based on the goncurses library;
+- must have a console interface based on the goncurses library (or similar tcell, termui, ...);
 - must be controlled via keyboard;
 - must follow a well-designed, clean architecture with clear separation of layers;
 - must implement the core mechanics of the classic _Rogue_ (1980) game, with some simplifications (specific gameplay requirements are described in the following sections);